0.0

 This powerful documentary explores the impact that fentanyl is having on the United States, particularly on youth living in Fresno, California.
 You’ll learn about the opioid crisis through the eyes of the families impacted by it, the law enforcement officers who are desperately trying to get it off the streets, and the medical professionals who witness countless opioid-related overdoses and deaths.

-You’ll also hear from two mothers who want to pass a very powerful message along to other parents, and you’ll see the video footage of the moment they found their children unresponsive, overdosing in their rooms.
-This documentary serves as an eye opener to parents with the overall message that this is not “some other family’s problem” – it is impacting many of our children and it’s extremely important for parents to learn about addiction.
+You’ll also hear from two mothers who want to pass a very powerful message along to other parents, and you’ll see the video footage of the moment they found their children unresponsive in their bedrooms.
+Killer High: The Silent Crisis serves as an eye opener to parents with the overall message that this is not some other family’s problem – it is impacting many of our children and it’s extremely important for parents to learn about addiction.

 2023